LINCOLN AND THE 'MOBOCRATIC SPIRIT'

 This is not Elijah Lovejoy’s first encounter with a mob.
 Three times his presses, guilty only of printing attacks on slavery, have been thrown into the Mississippi.
 Now another mob. . .

 Weeks later, on a wintry Saturday evening, a tall, skinny man rises to speak before the Springfield Lyceum.
 The Lyceum has one rule for speakers — no politics.
-But mobs, regardless of their cause, are not “politics by other means.”
-Mobs, the speaker knows, are the opposite of politics.
+But mobs, the speaker knows, are the opposite of politics.
 His topic: “The Perpetuation of our Political Institutions.”

 Few in the audience know him.
 A recent arrival in Springfield, he is a “prairie lawyer,” riding horseback to try cases throughout central Illinois.
 Awkward and ungainly, he also has, a friend says, “a gloomy and melancholy face,” a face etched with loss.
-At 28, he has already buried his mother, infant brother, sister, and first love.
+At 28, he has already buried his mother and infant brother, his sister and his first love.
 His name is Lincoln.
+Now he begins.

 “How then shall we perform it?
 At what point shall we expect the approach of danger?
 By what means shall we fortify against it?
 Shall we expect some transatlantic military giant to step the ocean and crush us at a blow?
 Never!
 All the armies of Europe, Asia, and Africa combined, with all the treasure of the earth in their military chest, with a Bonaparte for a commander, could not by force, take a drink from the Ohio, or make a track on the Blue Ridge in a trial of a thousand years.”